 The viva is an oral examination conducted after your thesis has been accepted.
 The viva's objective is to ensure that you fully comprehend your study and can defend your conclusions.

 You will need to prepare thoroughly for your viva, as it will be a challenging examination.
 Make sure you review your research in-depth and are familiar with all your data.
-It would help if you also practised answering questions that may be asked during the viva.
+It would help if you also practiced answering questions that may be asked during the viva.

 It is important to stay calm during your viva, as this will help you to think clearly and answer questions accurately.
 Take a few deep breaths and tell yourself that you are well prepared if you feel anxious.